DevoteamNL/opendora/backstage-plugin/plugins/dora-plugin/README.md

-# dora-plugin
+# OpenDORA

-Welcome to the dora-plugin plugin!
+Welcome to the OpenDORA plugin!

 _This plugin was created through the Backstage CLI_